-Area 1-15 - Underground Joust
+Area 1-15 - Underground Joust (EL 5): Read or paraphrase the following:

 The chamber is unusually wide.
 The floor is dotted with countless small footprints.
 The silence is pierced by loud clicking and sounds of dozens of tiny legs scratching against dungeon walls.
-With a startling speed, two horse-sized centipedes scuttle down the walls, ridden by eyeless humanoids armed with mighty lances - and ready to use them to your detriment.
+With startling speed, two horse-sized centipedes scuttle down the walls, ridden by eyeless humanoids armed with mighty lances - and ready to use them to your detriment.

 Grimlock cavalry may be viewed as an oxymoron, but in a tribe governed by a drider wielding odd magic, anything is possible.
-Sirthim has hand-picked these soldiers and helped them learn to ride their insect steeds into battle.
+Sirthim has handpicked these soldiers and helped them learn to ride their insect steeds into battle.
 These unlikely mounted warriors have impressed the drider with their potential, and he is considering creating more centipedes and instructing more riders.
 In subterranean settings, such troops, combining speed with superior climbing ability, would grace the army of any commander.